 Contact Specific Do Not Disturb

-If you notice that only certain contacts don’t show or play alerts, then make sure Do Not Disturb isn’t on for that particular contact.
+If you notice that only specific contacts don’t show or play alerts, then make sure Do Not Disturb isn’t on for that particular contact.

 To check, scroll through your messages and look to the left of each conversation’s name.
 If you see a crescent moon icon next to the contact, you’ve somehow activated Do Not Disturb Mode for that person/contact.
 Edit the contact’s details by pressing the “i” and turn OFF Hide Alerts (or Do Not Disturb.)